 In about 1990, at an all breed show in Dallas, I saw the first collie that literally took my breath away- Ch Gambit Chill Factor.
 He was so perfectly groomed, and had a head profile that looked like a picture of the standard.
 I am still a huge fan of Gambit Collies, and related families.
 That same year I also saw an adorable rough tricolor bitch at the Fort Worth Collie Club show called- Ch.
 Glenorka’s All Night Affair.
 She was showy, soundly made, and so cute I could hardly stand it.
 Not only that- this tri girl could MOVE!
 I have had a special love for tricolor bitches ever since I saw her.

 I’ve been inspired by the efforts of many collie breeders.
-I love the Parader types like Tartanside, Countryview, Fantasy, Southland, Wyndlair, and many others producing classically beautiful collies.
-And yet I am irresistably drawn to the gorgeous glamour type families like Milas, Clarion, Afterhours, Tallywood, Donnybrooke, HiCrest, and others.
+I love the Parader types like Tartanside, Countryview, Southland, and many others producing classically beautiful collies.
+And yet I am irresistibly drawn to the gorgeous glamour type families like Milas, Clarion, Afterhours, Tallywood, Donnybrooke, HiCrest, and others.
+Some of the most outstanding collie families are successful blends of the Parader and Brandwyne type families- like Wyndlair and Aurealis.